-This is 17-ounce denim so it’s considered heavyweight, and unlike the 20-ounce denim I have from Oni which is surprisingly light feeling, these PBJs very much feel heavy.
-It feels like I’m wearing a suit of armor made from carpet.
-It makes me feel powerful and protected like an indigo tank.
+This is 17-ounce denim so on the heavier end of midweight, and unlike the stretchy, 20-ounce denim I have from Oni which is surprisingly light feeling, these PBJs feel heavy, like a carpet.
+It’s a nice weight that makes me feel powerful and protected, but not overburdened.
 It is not great for summer, but damn it, I wear it in the heat anyway.

 Some of their jeans use indigo grown in Tokushima, Japan but the jeans that use that are very expensive at over $500.
 The ones I got are made with powdered, Indian ‘natural’ indigo, which is still natural indigo and still quite rare!

-It’s worth noting that the warp is dyed with natural indigo before weaving, which is quite unusual, while the weft is undyed.
+It’s worth noting that the warp is dyed with natural indigo before weaving, which is somewhat unusual, while the weft is undyed.

 And of course, people go crazy for the fades.
 Here’s an example:

-This model, again, is the NP-019 and I believe the NP stands for nep because this is absurdly slubby and neppy.
+This model, again, is the NP-019 and I believe the NP stands for nep because this is remarkably neppy.

-Correct me if I’m wrong, but I believe slub is when the yarn differs in thickness throughout while nep is when the fabric is woven in such a way that the cotton fibers extend from the surface.
-Both are characteristics that produce this very uneven, irregular texture that denimheads just go nuts for.
+Slub is when the yarn differs in thickness throughout while nep is when the fabric is woven in such a way that the cotton fibers extend from the surface.
+Both are characteristics that produce this very uneven, irregular texture that denimheads go nuts for.

-An interesting tidbit is that PBJ uses primarily American cotton for these jeans because it has less moisture in it than African or Chinese cotton, so it suits the slubby fabrics they want to make.
+An interesting tidbit is that PBJ uses primarily American cotton for these jeans because it has less moisture in it than Chinese or Zimbabwean cotton, so it suits the rougher fabrics they want to make.